Autonomous Vehicle Safety In 2025: What Is Verified Right Now?

 Who leads U.S. commercial driverless ride-hailing right now?

 Based on disclosed U.S. trip volume, Waymo is the clearest leader.
-Waymo said it more than tripled annual volume to 15 million rides by the end of 2025.
+Waymo reported 170.7 million fully autonomous rider-only miles as of December 2025.

 Are steering-wheel-free AVs legal in the United States in 2026?